-In an effort to make our site universally accessible, we are testing our pages with screen readers and other web accessible tools, as well as on various platforms and browsers.
+In an effort to make our site universally accessible, we are testing our pages with web accessibility tools, on various platforms and browsers.
 Our guidelines call for:

 - Following current web standards for XHTML 1.0, and Cascading Style Sheets (CSS2);